dehsilvadeveloper/laravel10-notification/README.md

 - Use Form-Request classes to validate input data
 - Use resource classes to format the output data of endpoints
 - Use customized pagination with one of the endpoints
+- Implementing API endpoints documentation using the package **Scribe**
 - Create unit tests for the application using PHPUNIT

 ## Docs